 Studying abroad for a semester or a year opens the door to exciting experiences and so much more!

-The Brookes Global Exchanges Team outlines the options and benefits of studying abroad and the funding options available to support you during that time.
+In this article, the Brookes Global Mobility and Engagement team outlines the options and benefits of studying abroad and the funding options available to support you during that time.

 Why should I study or work abroad?